Sreyas357/WiDs-Project-2024/week1/Linear_Regression_Assignment/Assignment_Readme.md

 ### Evaluation

-Grading is done based on your accuracy i.e, loss
+Grading is done based on your accuracy i.e, loss for various learning rates

 ## Q2